4. Section 13a 1c Discretionary Council Tax reduction

 - Whether changing payment methods, reprofiling Council Tax instalments or setting alternative payment arrangements in order to make them more affordable.

-- An award may not be made until the Council Taxpayer has accepted assistance either through EDDC or a third party, such as; Citizens Advice Bureau or similar organisations, to enable them to manage their finances more effectively, including termination of non-essential expenditure.
+- An award may not be made until the Council Taxpayer has accepted assistance either through EDDC or a third party, such as; Citizens Advice or similar organisations, to enable them to manage their finances more effectively, including termination of nonessential expenditure.

-- The Council Taxpayer has experienced a crisis or event that has made their property uninhabitable for example due to fire or flooding, where they remain liable to pay Council Tax and for which they have no recourse for compensation.
+- The Council Taxpayer has experienced a crisis or event that has made their property uninhabitable, this could be due to fire or flooding, where they remain liable to pay Council Tax and for which they have no recourse for compensation.

 - The Council Taxpayer must satisfy EDDC that all reasonable steps have been taken to resolve their situation prior to an application.

-- If the Council Taxpayer is on a low income, whether they have applied for a Council Tax Reduction (EDDC’s scheme is called Council Tax Support).
-The Council Tax Support scheme exists to ensure that those on low incomes receive financial assistance with their Council Tax.
+- If the Council Taxpayer is on a low income, whether they have applied for a Council Tax Reduction (EDDC’s scheme is called Council Tax Reduction).
+The Council Tax Reduction scheme exists to ensure that those on low incomes receive financial assistance with their Council Tax.

 - All other eligible discounts/reliefs have been explored prior to an application being made.